Parzival-05/url-shortener/README.md

 # API Reference
+http:
 Check out Swagger UI to explore the API: http://localhost:8080/swagger/index.html (use your actual port instead of 8080)

+gRPC
+Use gRPC reflection or see proto files